HDEA-Sorbonne/hdea-sorbonne.github.io/data/1_longcards_membres/01_görgen_caroline/index.md

 “Photographs in Ashes: Fire, Image-making, and the Environment as Archive after the Big Burn of 1910,” Conference “Poetics of Embedded Narratives and Images,” Université de Pau, July 3, 2026

-“Containers of Black Gold: Oil Photography in the Southern Californian Archival Landscape,” Conference “Digging up Ecology in the Archive,” Archives de la Critique d’art, Rennes, Mar.
+“Containers of Black Gold: Oil Photography in the Southern Californian Archival Landscape,” Conference “Digging up Ecology in the Archive,” Archives de la critique d’art, Rennes, Mar.
 31, 2026

 Keynote address at the 21st research colloquium for the theory and history of photography, Folkwang University of the Arts, Essen, Germany, Jan.
 27, 2026